Strategic Business Leader is very different from anything you’ve sat before, so exam technique is vital. Master these areas to pass first time!

 3 – Plan your answers

 This is critical for the Strategic Business Leader exam because the paper draws on one case study, and questions could relate back to other questions.
-This means that you can refer back to your answer for another question to avoid repeating information and wasting time.
+This means that you can refer back to your answer to another question to avoid repeating information and wasting time.

 To capitalise, you must plan your answers holistically before you start writing – not just each answer, one-by-one.
 Allow one point for each mark, although there are also 20 marks available for your professional skills.